ProtonMail/proton-python-client/README.md

 | [pyopenssl](https://www.pyopenssl.org/en/stable/) | python3-openssl | python3-pyOpenSSL | python-pyopenssl    |

-**\*** versions lower than 2.16 of the Python Requests lirary are not officially supported due to the missing support for TLS pinning, which is required in order to properly verify and trust the connection to the Proton API.
+**\*** versions lower than 2.16 of the Python Requests library are not officially supported due to the missing support for TLS pinning, which is required in order to properly verify and trust the connection to the Proton API.
 It is possible disable TLS pinning (ie: to run with lower requests versions), but be aware of the risk.

 ## Table of Contents
 - [Install](#install)